dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 If a config specifies multiple tag values from a tag type, for example  `"<path>,nosuspend,suspend,suspend,"`, only the first one is respected.

-The port address value is **required* for a port configuration.
+The port address value is **required** for a port configuration.
 If a configuration doesn't specify an address and only specifies tags, then the first tag will be treated as the path.
-For example, a configuration `suspend,connect` would cause a port with the name `suspend` to be created, in the default `suspend` mode.
+For example, the configuration `DOTNET_DefaultDotnetPortSuspend=nosuspend,connect` would cause a port with the name `nosuspend` to be created, in the default `suspend` mode.

 The runtime will make a best effort attempt to generate a port from a port configuration.
 A bad port configuration won't cause an error state, but could lead to consumed resources.
 For example it could cause the runtime to continuously poll for a connect port that will never exist.

-When a DiagnosticPort is configured, the runtime will attempt to connect to the provided address in a retry loop while also listening on the traditional server.
+When a Diagnostic Port is configured, the runtime will attempt to connect to the provided address in a retry loop while also listening on the traditional server.
 The retry loop has an initial timeout of 10ms with a falloff factor of 1.25x and a max timeout of 500 ms.  A successful connection will result in an infinite timeout.
 The runtime is resilient to the remote end of the Diagnostic Port failing, e.g., closing, not `Accepting`, etc.

 ## Advertise Protocol